dekrus/Fallout2MechanicsMiniRework/README.md

 **Option 1: Full compatibility** (use only one mod)
 - In `mods/F2MechanicsMiniRework.ini`:
     ```
 	[MAIN]
 	StealRebalance=0
     ```
 *or*
 - In `mods/ecco/misc.ini`:
     ```
 	[STEAL]
 	enable_tweaks=0
     ```
 **Option 2: Partial compatibility** (mix features)
 - In `mods/F2MechanicsMiniRework.ini`:
     ```
 	[MAIN]
 	StealRebalance=1
 	FO2_ECCO=1
     ```
-- This keeps specific F2MechanicsMiniRework features:
+- This keeps some F2MechanicsMiniRework pickpocket features:
-	- Stealing items from NPCs' hands (when skill > 155 + Perception*5)
+  - Stealing items from NPCs' hands (when skill > 155 + Perception × 5)
   - Pocket peeking with skill requirements
   - *(Other steal mechanics will use EcCo's tweaks)*
-	- After an unsuccessful pickpocket attempt, there will be NO scenes from my mod - only vanilla behavior (which almost always means an immediate start of combat).
+  - After an unsuccessful pickpocket attempt, there will be NO scenes from my mod — only vanilla behavior (which almost always means an immediate start of combat).

 ## Uninstallation
 **Simple method** (if you haven't started a new game with the mod):